The best Pinterest trends and tips for food bloggers to focus on for the month of May to increase traffic to their page and website!

 In Season Produce

 Naturally you’ll want to focus on any produce that is currently in season each month!
 To help with this, I am going to be putting together a monthly seasonal produce guide (with tips on how to choose, store, and cook with each ingredient!)
-My May produce guide is coming soon, with associated recipes, but here is a list of in-season produce to focus on:
+My May produce guide can be found here, with associated recipes, but here is a list of in-season produce to focus on:

 - Vidalia Onions